 \subsection{Temporal Cascaded Diffusion (TCD)}

-We illustrate our main model, which consists of a short-term and a long-term diffusion blocks in \Cref{fig:model}.
-The first block is specialized for pose prediction in the short term.
-The input of this block is $\Tilde{X}$ and the model predicts the first $K$ frames of the future $\hat{X}_1 \dots \hat{X}_K$ and completes the observation frames $[\hat{X}_{-O+1} \dots \hat{X}_{0}]$.
-The task of the second block is to predict the rest of the future frames $[\hat{X}_{K+1} \dots \hat{X}_{P}]$ given the observation and the output of the first block.
-Note that two sub-models are trained separately using clean complete input, but in inference time, the average of 5 samples of the short-term block is given to the long-term predictor.
+We illustrate our main model, which consists of a short-term and a long-term diffusion blocks, in \Cref{fig:model}.
+The short-term block takes $\Tilde{X}$ as input and predicts the first $K$ frames of the future $[\hat{X}_1 \dots \hat{X}_K]$, along with the observation frames $[\hat{X}_{-O+1} \dots \hat{X}_{0}]$.
+The long-term block is tasked with predicting the remaining frames of the future $[\hat{X}_{K+1} \dots \hat{X}_{P}]$, utilizing both the observation and the output of the short-term block.
+Note that during training, both blocks are trained using ground-truth input; however, at inference time, the average of five samples of the short-term block is supplied to the long-term block.

-Cascading two diffusion models results in better overall and specifically long-term prediction because of dividing the challenging behavior.
-In other words, the short-term prediction block focuses on predicting a few samples, and thanks to its accurate short-term predictions, the long-term prediction block receives more information to attend to and puts its capacity in longer horizons.
+Cascading two diffusion models improves overall and particularly long-term forecasting due to the division of the complex task.
+In other words, the short-term prediction block focuses on predicting a limited number of frames, and thanks to its accurate short-term predictions, the long-term prediction block acquires more data, thus allowing it to focus its capacity on longer horizons.